 Everyone wants to feel like they have done something good, made someone proud, and accomplished something.
 Children work harder for compliments than with criticism.
 Have you ever noticed when you are in the hall and you say, “Boys and girls, voice level zero,” and everyone keeps talking?
 But, if you say, “Jamie is doing a great job at keeping a voice level zero,” everyone immediately gets quiet.
 Children want to be praised.
 As much as they try and buck the system, they thrive on structure and accountability.

 There are so many things you can do to teach children how to handle situations, just know that it's not one size fits all.
 You can't just read books or just make a chart.
 Children need reminders, visual cues, some sort of gross motor activity…all of these things provide connections that place these experiences in their memory bank for when they need them later.

 Most importantly, love them.
 Tell them that you love them, you are proud of them, you believe in them even when it's hard to do.
 There are days when some children may push you over the edge.
 They are out of control and don't know why.
 Model the reaction you want them to have and the love you want them to learn to show.
 Take your own advice and walk to the stop sign to breath. 🙂

-Trust me, I know it is not easy but once they love you back, they will love you forever and together you will move mountains, read a million books, write amazing stories, and you have planted the seed for them to be the living example of what great character is to their family.
+Trust me, I know it is not easy but once they love you back, they will love you forever and together you will move mountains, read a million books, and write amazing stories.
+You have planted the seed for them to be the living example of what great character is to their family.

 That's pretty sweet.
 You can't put a price on that!